yogeshgunasekaran/Python-Scripts/README.md

 # Python-Scripts

-# Pip Installation for Linux
+# Pip installation on Linux

 ### To Install pip securely in Linux servers
 ```sh